Energiz3r/robodog/README.md

 ```
 You can therefore do the install on a desktop OS and run the software, but i2c and the PCA9685 will be simulated and do nothing - you will see a message in console to confirm whether or not the hardware dependencies are OK or being simulated.
 All of the kinematic calculations are still executed so this was handy for development.

+## Gait Visualisation

+run `node visualise.js` to see the gait visualised on a 3D plot

+Edit `visualise.js` to modify which gait file is visualised (default `gaits/basic.js`)

 ## Development Status

 Overall status